intuit/QuickBooks-V3-PHP-SDK/README.md

 ##### Or you can use the "releases" page at https://github.com/intuit/QuickBooks-V3-PHP-SDK/releases to manually download the PHP SDK:

-If you are not familiar with Composer, you can go to the "release" tab in this Github to download the zip file for PHP SDK.
-See example scripts in https://github.com/intuit/QuickBooks-V3-PHP-SDK/tree/master/src/_Samples for how to make QuickBooks Online API call without Composer.
+If you are not familiar with Composer, you can also go to the "releases" tab to download the zip file version of our PHP SDK.
+See example scripts here https://github.com/intuit/QuickBooks-V3-PHP-SDK/tree/master/src/_Samples for how to make QuickBooks Online API call without Composer.

 Configuration
 -------------